Masao-Taketani/AI-Scientist-with-Local-LLMs/README.md

 > [!WARNING]
 > As for Literature Search APIs, although I set `OpenAlex API` as the default `--engine` argument, there seems to be an error with it (CORE API as well).
 I've already sent an [issue](https://github.com/SakanaAI/AI-Scientist/issues/179) to the authors.
-But, it may take a while for them or me to fix the bug.
+But, it may take a while for them or me (I may investigate the issue by myself and may be able to provide the solution) to fix the bug.
 So, if you have your API key for Semantic Scholar API, make sure to use that instead.
+And even if you don't have a Semantic Scholar API key, you can still try and see what kind of interactions the codebase provide while looking thourh the standard output.

+> [!NOTE]
+> This repository accommodates the recently-announced [DeepSeek R1 models](https://github.com/deepseek-ai/DeepSeek-R1) and handles the outputs of their models properly.
+So, go check them out and see it for yourself how they play out in the acamedic-paper-writing field!

 ## Table of Contents